 Project Fit Pregnancy: Week 33

-This past week was hectic to say the least.
-With the regular farm chores, Gabriel running down to help set up fence on a rented pasture, the farmer’s market, and getting ready for the county Arts And Ag Tour.
+This past week was hectic, to say the least.
+With the regular farm chores, Gabriel ran down to help set up the fence on a rented pasture, the farmer’s market and get ready for the county Arts And Ag Tour.
 Whew!
 I nearly gave up working out with all that was going on.
-It seemed that there was never enough time to go down to dad’s, set up the squat rack, and then actually squat.
+It seemed that there was never enough time to go down to Dad’s, set up the squat rack, and then actually squat.

-On Tuesday, I was walking by our weight set in the car port, and just decided to do a set of deadlifts to see what happened.
-In the past, using the 5×5 program which calls for dead lifting after squatting, it had been causing quite a bit of back pain, so I’d quit.
-I’m happy to report that dead lifting in lieu of squatting didn’t have any ill effects at all that I could tell.
+On Tuesday, I was walking by our weight set in the carport and decided to do a set of deadlifts to see what happened.
+In the past, using the 5×5 program, which calls for deadlifting after squatting, had been causing quite a bit of back pain, so I’d quit.
+I’m happy to report that deadlifting instead of squatting didn’t have any ill effects at all.
 Granted, my back felt pretty good when I started – I wouldn’t have even tried it otherwise.

-After that, I decided that for the rest of the week, I’d just do whatever exercise was handy whenever I had a few minutes.
-Sadly, the “handy” exercises didn’t really include upper body, so it was seriously under-worked last week.
-By Saturday, I was feeling guilty and finally did some push-ups before bed.
-I hate admit it, but that made me sore!
+After that, I decided to do whatever exercise was handy for the rest of the week whenever I had a few minutes.
+Sadly, the “handy” exercises didn’t include the upper body, so it was seriously under-worked last week.
+By Saturday, I felt guilty and finally did some push-ups before bed.
+I hate to admit it, but that made me sore!

-Another exercise I used – but only once – was goblet squats which are simply squats performed while holding.
+Another exercise I used – but only once – was goblet squats, simply squats performed while holding.
 A weight in front of you at about chest height.

 Tuesday: